 LCYC is the home of Etchells Fleet 25.
-The fleet was chartered by the International Etchells Class Association in 2002, starting with 4 boats and has grown to a total of more than a dozen boats, 13 of which are located at LCYC.
+The fleet was chartered by the International Etchells Class Association on August 23, 2000 starting with 4 boats and has grown to a total of more than a dozen boats, 13 of which are located at LCYC.

 The Fleet has its own Etchells start as part of the club's weekly Wednesday night series.
 The season's racing also features a one design series which runs on alternating Mondays, plus one or 2 weekend days, during the summer in which we get try to get off 2 to 4 races per day.

 The Kelemen Cup is awarded to the overall season champion based on a combination of Wednesday night and One Design series results.

 The fleet also participates in a number of LCYC's weekend PHRF events, most notably the 125 year old Ladies Cup event at which the top Etchells finisher is awarded the Hal Grieg trophy.
 Etchells USA 1300 (Ernie Pomerleau), Pied Piper (Dave Powlison/John Harris) and Senior Moment (Don Brush/Bob Schumacher) have also won the overall Ladies Cup title in 2012, 2013 and 2015 respectively.

 In addition to the regular LCYC race schedule, the Fleet has hosted regional Etchells regattas from time to time, including the 2007 Etchells New England Championship which attracted 30+ boats from across the eastern US and Canada.
 Some Fleet members participate in regattas off the lake including various events in northeastern North America, the Etchells NA Championships, the Etchells Worlds and the Jaguar Cup Series in Miami each winter.